 Overview - 2019/2020

 The Design Foundations Certificate program is for students who are interested in exploring a career in design.
 This foundation year introduces students to the fundamentals of 2D and 3D design principles, drawing and colour theory, idea development, research, presentation skills, portfolio development, design technologies, and communication skills.
+Take 3D design courses taught by industry leaders.
 Students experience a year of goal-setting, learning new skills and refining existing skills with the guidance from industry experts through a variety of hands-on projects.

 - Interior Decorating